RPetitmay/vpn-setup/README.md

 </p>

 <h1>Virtual Private Network Setup and Usage Within An Azure Virtual Machine</h1>
-This tutorial outlines the installation, setup and usage of the vpn software Proton VPN. <br />
+This tutorial outlines the installation, setup and usage of the vpn software called Proton VPN to observe various ip addresses within different regions worldwide. <br />

 <h2>Environments and Technologies Used</h2>